guanqun-yang/testaug/README.md

 1. The [computation environment](#environment) is properly set up.

 2. You have a valid access key to GPT-3 and it could be accessed from `~/.bashrc` as something look like below.
-You could still experience our system **without** this key by going to Step 5 directly as a sample of queried dataset is provided.
+You could still experience our system **without** this key by going to Step 5 directly as a sample of the queried dataset is provided.

    ```bash
    export OPENAI_API_KEY="XYZ"